 All video and audio files as well as YouTube links can be shared with your learners through the Media player.
 (You can find more information about the media player in this article).
 Keep in mind that in live virtual teaching it is recommended to ensure interaction with the participants every 3-5 minutes.
 That is why if your video files are longer, you can stop them and ask the participants questions or assign them a task while watching the video.

 If you need to use external applications or software programmes which cannot be shared on the whiteboard you can use the screen-sharing functions.
-You can learn more about this feature here.

 The VEDAMO Virtual Classroom is an interactive virtual environment which gives a lot of options for collaborative learning activities.
 Your learners can create and edit content on the whiteboard both individually and together using the tools for writing, editing, drawing, and creating graphic objects.